sam-hatley/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting and Cleaning Data Course Project
+# Getting and Cleaning Data: Course Project
-Coursera, Data Science, Getting and Cleaning Data Course Project

 ## What the script does
 This script is broken down by functions for readability.
 Overall, it:
-- executes a function to import, label, and merge the relevant data sets;
+- imports and merges the relevant data sets;
-- executes a function to extract only the means and standard deviations from each measurement;
+- extracts the means and standard deviations from each measurement;
-- Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+- labels activities with the supplied activity names;
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- returns a csv that has the average of each variable for each activity and subject

 ## Methodology